pavangk7/gcc-2.0-user-documentation/create-tenant-account.md

 > **Note:** After your request to create tenant account is approved, you can [view the tenant account](#view-tenant-account) on CMP.

-## Approve tenant account creation request
+## Approve or reject a tenant account creation request
 When a Tenant Manager submits a request to create a tenant account, the Chief Information Officer(CIO) or the designated CIO delegate of the agency receives an email to process this request via email.

 **To approve or reject a tenant account creation request:**